-The Fund has recorded expected credit loss on money market placements and investments at amortized cost amounting to SAR 0.89 million as at 31 December 2022 (31 December 2021: SAR 0.93 million).
+The Fund has recorded reversal of expected credit loss on money market placements and investments at amortized cost amounting to SAR 0.59 million as at 31 December 2023 (31 December 2022: SAR 0.89 million).

-The Fund's cash and cash equivalents are held mainly with counterparties having sound credit rating.
-Credit risk relating to is considered to be not significant.
+The Fund's cash and cash equivalents are held mainly with counterparties having "A-" credit rating.
+Credit risk relating to the financial instruments is considered to be not significant.